aptech/docs/docs/CR-writer.rst

 ----------------
 .. function:: writer(fh, x)

-    :param fh: handle of the file that data is to be written to.
+    :param fh:
-    :type fh: TODO
+    :type fh: handle of the file that data is to be written to

-    :param x: NxK matrix.
+    :param x:
-    :type x: TODO
+    :type x: NxK matrix

     :returns: y (*TODO*), scalar specifying the number of rows of data actually written to the data set.